Lab 1

 4. Import the ICS-VirtualBox.ova lab image.

-5. After the import has completed access the Settings for the Security Appliance virtual machine and either disable the first network adapter or change its configuration so that it is bridged to the network device in your host computer.
+5. After the import has completed access the Settings for the Security Appliance virtual machine and change its configuration so that it is bridged to the network device in your host computer.

 6. Power on the systems in the following order: